matthewspangler/dotfiles/README.md

 # About

-My Arch Linux development environment dotfiles orchestrated with GNU Stow and Ansible.
+My dotfiles + dev environment orchestrated with GNU Stow and Ansible.

 # Installation